From The Crazy Lady Authors Cookbook, available now.

-My husband (then boyfriend) and I had been together just short of a year when his birthday rolled around.
+My ex-boyfriend and I had been together just short of a year when his birthday rolled around.
 Since I love to entertain and wanted to do something special for him, I decided to throw a dinner party with about a dozen of his friends.
 (Seriously, cooking for dozen people and pulling out the china is not a huge deal for me.
-This was almost like any other day—until the broccoli summoned Satan.
+It was almost like any other day–that is, until the broccoli summoned Satan.

 I had spent the night before prepping.
 All that was left was the actual cooking and to decorate the cake.
 Easy peasy.
 I was even ahead of schedule until I decide to do something really stupid–take the broccoli out of the fridge.
 (I have a friend who will tell you that broccoli is the product of the anti-Christ.
 He is right.)

 Had I simply steamed the broccoli, all would have been dandy.
 But no, I had some crazily exotic recipe that I had to try.
 So I got everything prepped and checked out the directions.
 Step one was to heat a frying pan with nothing in it.
 That is a huge no-no for cookware, but since I am constantly harassed for how I can never follow a recipe, I decided to play along.
-Once the pan was hot, I was to pour in a cup of oil.
+Once the pan was hot, I was directed to pour in a cup of oil.
 I remember thinking that was a ton of oil for a head of broccoli.
-I went against my better judgment, stood back, and carefully poured in the oil.
+Against my better judgment, I stood back and carefully poured in the oil.
 Can you guess where I am going with this?

 Naturally, the oil splattered.
 Naturally, the splattering oil hit the burner.
 Naturally, the oil ignited.
 The flames spread into the pan and created a wall of fire.
-There was no lid within reach to smother the flames, so I tried it with the much closer baking soda.
+Since there was no lid within reach to smother the flames, I tried to do it with baking soda.
 My attempt was futile.

 “How bad can this get?”
 I wondered.
 “It’s got to burn itself out.
 I’m sure I have time to grab a lid and … Holy crap!
 The paint is melting off of the cabinets, and the flames are up to the stove hood!”